MikeTam1021/friendly-101/docs/texteditor.rst

 Sublime Text is your new friend
 -------------------------------

-As a beginning developer, you should use a text editor that is fairly easy to understand and use, is in active development, offers add-ons after you become advanced, and doesn't cost much.
+As a beginner developer, you should use a text editor that is fairly easy to understand and use, is in active development, offers add-ons when you become advanced, and hopefully doesn't cost much.
 For those reasons, I recommend **Sublime Text**.

 `Sublime Text <http://www.sublimetext.com/>`_ is a popular, open-source text editor that beginners and professionals alike use.
 Hundreds of `add-on packages <https://packagecontrol.io/>`_, `themes <https://packagecontrol.io/browse/labels/theme>`_, and `tutorials <http://code.tutsplus.com/categories/sublime-text>`_ exist for it.
 It's also free with minimal intrusion.
 Download Sublime Text from its website by clicking on the ``Download for OS X`` button.